beam-community/jsonapi/README.md

 when Ecto gets more complex field selection support we will go further to only query the data we need.

 You will need to handle filtering yourself, the filter is just a map with key=value.

-## Philosophy

-- DSL's are great until you need something a little different.
-So use [Maps or functions](http://elixir-lang.org/getting-started/meta/domain-specific-languages.html)

 ## Other